AppliNH/go-serverlessRss/Readme.md

 # List of things that will be done

 - Deploy to Heroku `[done !]`
-- Add a method so you can get JSON out of it `[done]
+- Add a method so you can get JSON out of it `[done]`
+- Reorganize the code because it's a mess
 - Add a post method

 # Why